Universities, Hate Speech and Anti-Semitism

 Beydoun was also quoted as saying at the rally, “I want to talk about some good things because it’s a good day, and we’ve got to mark some of the good news that comes about that we often times neglect.”
 In response to inquiries from Sky News Australia, a spokesperson on behalf of Arizona State University said, “The university is aware of the professor’s remarks and is respectful of the First Amendment privileges associated with academic freedom and free speech.” https://www.skynews.com.au/australia-news/arizona-state-university-defends-american-professor-who-told-sydney-rally-october-7-was-a-day-of-celebration/news-story/cdc85ef23a92c6233f793819999501fd

 Countless examples of ugly anti-Semitism have been the norm at so many Western university campuses.
-And very few of those in charges have lifted a finger to bring this to an end and ensure that all students can safely go about getting the education they have paid for.
+And very few of those in charge have lifted a finger to bring this to an end and ensure that all students can safely go about getting the education they have paid for.

 In his new book, English commentator Brendan O’Neill has spoken to this matter in some detail.
 I have already penned two articles on his brief but valuable volume, After the Pogrom: 7 October, Israel and the Crisis of Civilisation (Spiked, 2024).
 My earlier pieces can be seen here: